raiden-network/raiden-service-bundle/README.md

 ## Upgrades

-To upgrade to a new release please check the [changelog](#changelog) for any necessary configuration changes and then run the following commands:
+To upgrade to a new release please refer to the [`upgrading document`](./UPGRADING.md) for any necessary configuration changes.

+Afterwards run the following commands:

 ```shell
 git fetch origin --tags